-Shapovalov becomes main draw at Rogers Cup
+Shapovalov becomes main draw for Canada

 First, he won the Battle of North York, beating his fellow Toronto suburbanite Milos Raonic in Madrid.
 Then Denis Shapovalov overtook Raonic in the ATP ranking after storming back to beat longtime top ten player Tomas Berdych in his first ever match on the damp clay of rain-soaked Rome.